alexmurray/ubuntu-security-podcast/content/episode/episode-187.md

-After the announcement of Ubuntu Pro GA last week, we take the time to dispel some myths around all things Ubuntu Pro, esm-apps and apt etc, plus Camila sits down with Mark and David to discuss the back store of Editorconfig [CVE-2023-0341](https://ubuntu.com/security/CVE-2023-0341) and we also have a brief summary of the security updates from the past week.
+After the announcement of Ubuntu Pro GA last week, we take the time to dispel some myths around all things Ubuntu Pro, esm-apps and apt etc, plus Camila sits down with Mark and David to discuss the backstory of Editorconfig [CVE-2023-0341](https://ubuntu.com/security/CVE-2023-0341) and we also have a brief summary of the security updates from the past week.